alex-min/blog-template/_posts/2021-01-01-phoenix-live-view-very-large-list-hook.md

 - We return a list of each record rendered into HTML, the hook is then using that to replace the loading blocks.

 And here you go!
-We can create a list of 20k records without slowing down the browser and the page load!
+We can create a list of 20k records without slowing down the browser and the pageload!